d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   While creating the hamburger menu I struggled a lot with a certain bug.
 I was able to format the menu but could not manage to get the menu to open.
 I struggled with this for a long time until an online blog I was reading suggested moving the script tag to after where the element is declared.
 I moved the script tag to the bottom of the html page and the hamburger menu began to work without any issues.

- -->

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validator Testing